Lasya1905/Steganography/README.md

-# StegaPy - Image-Based Steganography Tool
+# StegaPyX - Image-Based Steganography Tool

 StegaPy is a simple yet effective steganography tool that allows users to hide and retrieve secret messages inside images using Least Significant Bit (LSB) encoding.
 The tool is built using Python and provides a graphical user interface (GUI) using Tkinter.